metauhid1/Polygon-Bridge/README.md

 ## Notes

-- Ensure you have sufficient testnet ETH in your Goerli wallet for deployment and transactions.
+- Ensure you have sufficient testnet ETH in your sepolia wallet for deployment and transactions.
 - Use the Polygon token mapper to visualize your NFT collection on the Polygon network.
 - Refer to the Hardhat and Foundry documentation for additional support and troubleshooting.